dexter17032/google-aiml-virtual-internship-exercises/README.md

 - **Google AI/ML Virtual Internship** (with AICTE & EduSkills) for instructional content and mentorship.
 - Open source libraries: TensorFlow, Keras, NumPy, Matplotlib, and others.
 - Public datasets: Fashion-MNIST, Kaggle datasets for project tasks, etc.

-## License

-This repository is for educational and portfolio purposes only.
-Refer to each script for any dataset attributions or third-party terms.